-A session with Mary will leave you feeling unburdened, centered, calm and refreshed.
+This session will leave you feeling calm, centered and refreshed.

-This event also includes Q & A with Mary, Sonya and Erin; and food & drink.
+Q & A with Mary, Sonya & Erin.

 BODY: We use our bodies in yoga asana (postures) to connect to the body and move it in ways that strengthen our muscles and bones, assist our internal organs to function more fully, and balance our structure and energies in ways to make us more vibrant, open and alive.
 (And did I mention it feels good?)
 Recognizing that every body is different, everyone who arrives on the mat comes with different capabilities and intentions.
 At Sattva Yoga we meet you “where you are”.
 You are here to do yoga for your body not the person next to you.